The Panel derives its funding from three principal sources of income:

 Any questions regarding the above should be directed to the Panel Executive.

-Charges are payable on offer documents as set out on this page.
+Charges are payable on offer documents when published.
 Where a firm offer is announced pursuant to Rule 2.7, but no offer document is published, one half of the document charge that would have been payable, calculated on the basis of the offer value at the time of the announcement of the firm offer or of any revised offer, is payable.

 Scale of document charges

 |Value of the offer|

 |Over 10 to 25||10,000||0.10%|

 |Over 25 to 50||20,000||0.08%|

 |Over 250 to 500||75,000||0.03%|

 |Over 1,000 to 2,500||130,000||0.013%|

 |Over 2,500 to 5,000||187,500||0.0075%|